IS MY LAND ELIGIBLE FOR A CONSERVATION EASEMENT?

 Legal Requirements

-The property must possess one or more of the following elements to be considered eligible for a conservation easement that will generate federal and state tax benefits:
+Pursuant to the Code of Federal Regulations that defines “Qualified Conservation Contributions” (26 CFR § 1.170A-14), the conserved property must possess one or more of the following elements (among other requirements) to be considered eligible for federal tax benefits.”

 • Relatively natural habitat for fish, wildlife, or plants;